CHEMICAL FREE INGREDIENTS

 Topically, because of it’s antimicrobial properties Cedarwood can be an efficient treatment for congested complexion, rash, eczema and acne reducing the appearance of scars, uneven pigment & pock marks while soothing tone & texture.

 Main Constituents: cedrine, cedrol, and thujopsene

 CHAMOMILE - german

 CHAMOMILE – GERMAN (BLUE)

-Matricaria chamomilla is steam distilled from the flowers and buds with a medium consistency and a dark blue color that will satin clothing.
+Matricaria chamomilla is steam distilled from the flowers and buds with a medium consistency and a dark blue color that will stain clothing.

 Aromatically, many people prefer Roman Chamomile.
 However, German Chamomile does possess a beautiful, somewhat similar, sweet, herbal aroma.

 German Chamomile and Roman Chamomile Oil have quite different chemistry but many of their general applications are quite similar.

 For skin care and occasions in which a strong anti-inflammatory oil is beneficial, the German Chamomile is the first choice reducing symptoms of: Allergies, Boils, Cystitis, Dermatitis, Itch, Insect Bites, & Rash.